msafi/helium/README.md

 * Manage posts: create, edit, and delete
 * Write posts in Markdown

 While the code has complete unit test coverage, the application isn't ready for prime time.
-For example there's no pagination and the homepage is slow to load due to the number of HTTP requests that need to be made.
+For example, there's no pagination and the homepage is slow to load due to the number of HTTP requests that need to be made.
 But this all can be fixed!

 ## Proof of concept

-I just want to put this out here as a proof of concept.
-The benefits are significant:
+I have created Helium as a proof of concept because the benefits are significant:

-* Pleasant to use because the entire application is front-end code with interactive AngularJS UI
+* It is pleasant to use because the entire application is front-end code with interactive AngularJS UI
-* Cheap because the only cost is Amazon S3 traffic bill
+* It is cheap because the only cost is Amazon S3 traffic bill
-* And since it's using Amazon S3, it inherits all the benefits of Amazon S3, such as automatic back-ups, versioning, and the ability to handle infinite amount of traffic
+* Since it's using Amazon S3, it inherits all the benefits of Amazon S3, such as automatic back-ups, versioning, and the ability to handle infinite amount of traffic
 * Amazon CDN, CloudFront, can easily be integrated for performance
 * Using Amazon IAM Web Identity Federation, all of Amazon services are available to the admin, so sending emails and scheduling tasks are also possible
 * Despite using a very light technology stack, it can support all the essential features that a full-stack system, like WordPress, supports